 click here to go to Ottawa Divorce forum to see Kenny’s story and responses…

-What is not clear is why the family court in the originating court order filled out a form that did not delineate the payor and the recipient and there particulars of employment etc. There is usually NO way for any mistakes unless either Family Court or FRO administration did something VERY wrong while filling in the standard family court forms.
+What is not clear is why the family court administration did not properly fill out a form that delineate the payor and the recipient.
+There is usually NO way for any mistakes unless either Family Court or FRO administration did something VERY wrong while filling in the standard family court forms.
 Sometimes the judge makes a mistake and orders the Respondent to make child support payments as opposed to in this case his former wife Rita however a Notice of Motion that is short served can get this repaired or amended quickly.
 Kenny ought to read the court order thoroughly to ensure that everything is correct and compare it to the hand written endorsement to determine why his name appears on someone else’s support order for child support payment.
+If it is substantially different than he ought to bring a motion to change the error/s.

-If there is an over-payment by Kenny and assuming that the court order was issued and entered with a Support Deduction Order “SDO” in Kenny’s favour, then he is entitled to get it ALL back.
-The SDO is automatically filed with FRO to garnish her wages (up to 50% of her wages) and seize all of her income tax returns until all money is returned.
+If there is an overpayment and assuming that the court order was issued and entered with a Support Deduction Order “SDO” in Kenny’s favour, then he is entitled to get all of the overpayment back.
+The SDO is automatically filed with FRO to garnish her wages (up to 50% of her wages) and seize all of her income tax returns, GST credits until all money is returned.
 If there is no SDO and Rita is not willing to pay the outstanding money/over-payment back or if she is unemployed or on welfare there may be some problems getting repaid.

 Family Responsibility Office Enforcement Options